Strategies for Boosting Procurement Efficiency in PCB Component Sourcing

 • Different parts with different packages or pinouts

 Those options are listed in order of importance and convenience.
 No matter which one you choose, pick an approach and stick with it if you are specifying alternates in the BOM.
 If listed as their own line item, they should include a suffix on the designator and should not be placed on the PCB unless needed.
-You could also specify these as a parameter on each line item so the alternate will appear in its own column.
+You could also specify these as parameters on each line item so the alternate will appear in its own column.

 With the ActiveBOM editor in Altium Designer, it's possible for a designer to add alternates to the BOM directly, then the design can be placed into an Altium 365 Workspace for team review.